 - Digital editing software MAY NOT be used to alter the contents of the image outside of scale bars or other necessary annotations.

 All entries must be submitted with the Entry Form on the Science Core Facility website by Friday, September 2nd, 2016 at 5pm.

 - Will take place at the Fall Poster Symposium September 7, 2017.

 - Images will be judged by a panel of Puget Sound faculty, staff, and industry representatives from Nikon and Leica.

 - Entries will be judged on scientific impact, visual impact, and technical proficiency.
 For more detail please see the Judging Criteria and Example Submission sections.

-- Prize winners will be announced at the Fall Poster Symposium.
+- Prize winners were announced at the Fall Poster Symposium.

-- One People’s Choice winner will receive a wrist watch provided by Leica.
+- One People’s Choice winner received a wrist watch provided by Leica.

-- All entrants will receive a flash drive and travel clock also provided by Leica.
+- All entrants received a flash drive and travel clock also provided by Leica.

-- All entries will be featured on the Science Core Facility Webpage.
+- All entries are featured on the Science Core Facility Webpage.

-- All prize-winning images will be displayed in the Harned Hall Science Center.
+- All images are displayed in the Harned Hall Science Center.